lemmego/migration/README.md

 go run . migrate up --dsn="username:password@protocol(address)/dbname?param=value" --driver=mysql
 ```

-_[A Note Aboute DSN: The DSN should be compatible with the database driver you wish to use.
+_[A Note About DSN: The DSN should be compatible with the database driver you wish to use.
 Refer to the corresponding driver's documentation to see what's the accepted format for your particular db driver.
 In the examples below, the "https://github.com/go-sql-driver/mysql" driver will be used and their format will be followed.]_

 In all the examples below, we will assume that the values are coming from the environment variables.